Katangese Gendarmerie: Formation

 In order to develop a stronger fighting force, Katanga (with the help of Belgians) disarmed all Force Publique troops based in Camp Massart except for 350 Katangese soldiers.
 The first iteration of the army was planned to consist of 1,500 men, all Katangese.
-The first volunteers were primarily Lunda people from South Katanga, who were organized by the Mwaant Yav and Tshombe's family.
+The first volunteers were primarily Lunda people from southern Katanga, who were organized by the Mwaant Yav and Tshombe's family.
 Throughout the year additional forces were recruited, including Luba warriors, 2,000 Bazela from Pweto, Bayeke from Bunkeya, and several white volunteers from Kaniama.
 By November, the Gendarmerie had 7,000 members.
-The army was largely organized, led, and trained by Belgians who were former Force Publique officers; the first commander of the Gendarmerie was Jean-Marie Crèvecoeur, appointed on July 13.
+The army was largely organized, led, and trained by Belgians who were former Force Publique officers; the first commander of the Gendarmerie was Jean-Marie Crèvecoeur, appointed on 13 July.
 The majority of soldiers were Katangese.
 The forces were first called the "Katangese Armed Forces" in November 1960.
 Katanga also seized most of the assets of the Force Publique's air service, providing a nucleus for the Katangese Air Force.
-Joseph Yav, a native Katangese, was made Minister of Defence.
+Joseph Yav, a native Katangese, was made minister of defence.

 Much of Gendarmerie's early organization was based on the Force Publique's organization, and it was characterized by rapid advancement of many soldiers.
-By January 1961 there were approximately 250 former Force Publque officers serving in the Gendarmerie.
+By January 1961 there were approximately 250 former Force Publique officers serving in the Gendarmerie.
 They occupied all senior leadership positions and part of their salaries was paid by the Belgian government under a technical assistance programme.
-There were also 30–40 officers of the Belgian Army officially on loan to the Katangese government who either held commands in the gendarmerie, staffed the Katangese Ministry of Defence, or served as advisers.
+There were also 30–40 officers of the Belgian Land Component officially on loan to the Katangese government who either held commands in the gendarmerie, staffed the Katangese Ministry of Defence, or served as advisers.
 Between 50 and 100 mercenaries of various nationalities were initially present, but over the course of 1961 the Katangese government increased recruitment efforts.
 Three Fouga trainer aircraft were also acquired.
 In August, most of the Belgian officers returned to Belgium, and mercenaries began training many of the soldiers.
 From its formation the force struggled with divisions between various white and black commanders.
 Belgian officers also protested the recruitment of Frenchmen.
 Though South Africa officially denied Katangese requests for arms, there is evidence of a covert program supplying weapons to the Gendarmerie.